 We have wonderfully interesting friends, some of whom go back more than 40 years.
 We have delightfully engaging neighbors that we are meeting every week and even more intriguing guests here at the inn.

-There’s so much more to say, but at this point, don’t you think you should just come have a drink around the fire, roast a homemade marshmallow and meet us in-person?
+There’s so much more to say, but at this point, don’t you think you should just come have a drink around the fire, roast a homemade marshmallow and meet the new owners in person?

 Your hug is waiting.